imperialnolini/photoplate/README.md

 the other parameters to change the default output of the function.
 It is worth verifying the output looks good by generating a textual output before running photoplate().

+In the future, I plan to update the package for cases when users might want to suppress the default stargazer::stargazer() stars for significance levels.
+For now, though, the package assumes your model output will have them.

 Finally, if you encounter any issues using the package, please feel free to email me at <nolan.s.siegel@gmail.com>; I’ll look forward to